This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 As stated above, this is when I went to my phone and cut from that device since I can connect via Bluetooth.

-While on the mat preview screen, make sure to click to mirror your design.
+While on the mat preview screen, select mirror to flip your design.
 Iron-on material should always be mirrored when cutting since you lay the material on the mat upside down, with the shiny side down.

 Follow the prompts from Cricut Design Space and when the arrow button blinks on the machine, load the mat and iron-on material.